mkm02/startup/README.md

     4. Remove closed connections
     5. Keep connections alive

-JSON.stringify() and JSON.parse() functions are incredibly useful for passing data especially with http Forward messages to self in the server in a live chat to make itlook like more traditional instant messaging The user collection in MongoDB can also hold an array with information associated with the user
+JSON.stringify() and JSON.parse() functions are incredibly useful for passing data especially with http and MongoDB

+Forward messages to self in the server in a live chat to make itlook like more traditional instant messaging

+The user collection in MongoDB can also hold an array with information associated with the user
+    - If statements can also be used after you have returned something you found in the database